Unser liebe Fraue vom kalten Brunnen

-Unser liebe Fraue vom kalten Brunnen (Note: Sometimes "Bronnen", a poetic form of "Brunnen") ("Our Dear Virgin from the Cold Well") is a fictional Landsknecht song that was first published in 1556, in the last volume of Frische teutsche Liedlein, a five volume collection of songs written and published by Georg Forster.
+Unser liebe Fraue vom kalten Brunnen (Note: Sometimes "Bronnen", a poetic form of "Brunnen") ("Our Dear Virgin from the Cold Well") is a Landsknecht song that was first published in 1556, in the last volume of Frische teutsche Liedlein, a five volume collection of songs written and published by Georg Forster.
 It was first published without a corresponding melody.
 The German composer Johann Stahel later composed a melody for the song.
 "Our Dear Virgin" is a reference to the Virgin Mary.

 Lyrics

-Original lyrics, as published in the 16th century:
+Original lyrics, as published in the 16th century, along with their ad hoc English translation: